Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 This is my learning journey

+## 2021.8.26

+Wow, I have done SO MUCH since my last update.
+I completed LearnProgrammingOnline + LearnJavascriptOnline.
+I applied for my first job (I got turned down), though I am super grateful for that experience!
+I also created my 3'rd website [gregghendrix.com](https://www.gregghendrix.com/index.html).
+Right now I'm playing around with the Fetch API, to show live weather on my page!
+I'm having fun while learning again, and that is what counts!
+My focus is now on becoming a professional at Fetch, and applying for some more jobs ^_^.

+Check out my board for a more detailed breakdown on what I've been working on a day-to-day basis.

 ## 2021.6.11

 It has been another stretch of time since I updated this ReadMe.
 I have found a REALLY exciting oppertunity to intern for Ultraworking!
 I am so excited, and hope that I land this beautiful oppertunity.